Environmental, Social, and Governance (ESG)

 We believe that being a responsible investor can lead to better performance overall for our funds and therefore our customers.

-- We’ve been a leader of responsible investment for nearly 40 years.
+- We’ve been a leader of responsible investment for more than 40 years.

-- Aviva Investors was among the first asset managers to publish a Corporate Governance voting policy in 1994.
+- Our dedicated asset manager Aviva Investors was among the first asset managers to publish a Corporate Governance voting policy in 1994.

 - Aviva was the first carbon-neutral international insurer in 2006.